 Attire and other Tips

-Having some fun in the sun before your wedding is encouraged, but don’t forget the sunscreen!
+Having some fun in the sun before your wedding is encouraged, but don’t forget the sunscreen and a hat!
 Sunburn and “raccoon eyes” from sunglasses will show in your photos.

 No shoes, no problem!
 Encourage guests to shed their shoes at your ceremony by letting them know that being barefoot or wearing flip flops is welcome.
 Maybe even include it on your invite!
 Having a cute area for a shoe drop is a good way to get them to shed those heels on the beach.
 You might even want to provide paint brushes for guests to get the sand off their feet before heading to cocktail hour!

 Remind guests that the beach can get windy so bring a light wrap in case it gets chilly.
 Or, if you want to provide a meaningful gift they can reuse, you can provide a basket of pashmina-like scarves in your wedding color!